-Next time you drive to Minnesota’s North Shore, stay on the scenic byway, Highway 61.
-The drive takes adds just a little to the commute, but it’s worth it for the views and the amazing shops along the way.
-Form Smoked Fish, to Candy to Ice-cream to fantastic apple pie.
+Next time you drive to Minnesota’s North Shore, stay on the scenic byway, Highway 61 for a great road trip.
+It adds a little to the commute, but it’s worth it for the views and the amazing shops along the way.
+From Smoked Fish, to Candy to Ice-cream to fantastic apple pie.
 Get some of the worlds best donuts in Grand Marias.
-Bring a camera and take things slow, because this is a great drive.
+Bring a camera and take things slow, because this is a great MN Road Trip.

 Bike the Root River Trail

-The Root River Trail is one of the best bike rides you can take in the state of MN.
-Thousands of people travel the trail each year because of their flat and scenic rides.
-The Trail goes through small towns like Lanesborough and Whalen, home of the standstill parade.
-The cities have so much charm and great stores that you won’t want to leave.
-It’s the perfect way to spend a summer day in southern MN.
+The Root River Trail is one of the best bike rides you can take.
+Thousands of people travel the trail each year because of their flat path and scenic rides.
+The trail goes through small towns like Lanesborough and Whalen, home of the Stand Still Parade.
+The cities along the trail have so much charm and great stores that you won’t want to leave.
+It’s the perfect way to spend a summer day in Southern MN.